EUR/USD: Corrective pullback on the day – OCBC

-Euro (EUR) fell for a 3rd consecutive session.
-EUR was last seen trading at 1.0834 levels, OCBC's FX analysts Frances Cheung and Christopher Wong note.
+Euro (EUR) fell for a 4 th consecutive session as tariff uncertainty bites.
+EUR was last seen trading at 1.0780 levels, OCBC's FX analysts Frances Cheung and Christopher Wong note.

 Risks skewed to the downside in the interim